 Study Groups: Click Here for Details

-Each member of the group makes a presentation of approximately 25-30 minutes on a subject relevant to the course topic, followed by an open discussion among group members.
-SLR provides several support systems for participants who would like assistance in selecting topics and/or making their presentation (see “Resources”, listed at the foot of the Courses Page).
+All members of a Study Group are expected to make a 25-30 minute presentation on a subject relevant to the course topic, followed by an open discussion among group members.
+To this end, new members are encouraged to attend the Presentation Workshop prior to the first study group they take.
+[SLR provides several support systems for participants who would like assistance in selecting topics and/or making their presentation (see “Resources”, listed at the foot of the Courses Page)].

 A maximum of two new members are welcomed to enroll in an already-full study group course.
 They would pay full fees and join in the discussion, but would not be able to give a presentation.

-Each course has a volunteer moderator.
+Each course has two volunteer moderators.
 Groups meet once each week for 2 hours and there are usually two presentations at each meeting.